 Implementation GAP / Implementation impediments Initiatives undertaken/new proposals +/- almost but not fully i A professional attitude is considered to be understood, valued and held by IMIC personnel.
-The implemented system ensures that it is not possible to start any research project.without the knowledge of strategic goals, funding mechanisms, and having all relevant project approvals.
+The implemented system ensures that it is not possible to start any research project without the knowledge of strategic goals, funding mechanisms, and having all relevant project approvals.
 However, 31% (56/181) of respondents believe that the head of the laboratory should improve communication with her/his team members.
 1. Clarification of (and on) the intranet and possible addition of other items.
-2. Broader use of the inhouse Newsletter.
-3. Passing on important information immediately, not awaiting the Director's Collegium (i.e. once every 14 days).
+E.g. Actions 5,10.
+2. A broader use of the internal Newsletter and the inclusion of more information on the activities of the TTD and the results of commercialisation.
+3. Passing on important information immediately, not awaiting the Director's Collegium (i.e., once every 14 days).
 4. Completing the translation into English of all internal documents.